We live in the loneliest era,

 Severe Infrastructure Shortage

-Low & middle income countries
+Low & middle income countries (WHO)

 Economic Constraints